TwoFistedJustice/manifold/README.md

-# Manifold -- a database app for my car
+# Manifold -- Vehicle Maintenance

 # The Story